 You’re probably pretty familiar with the sound of a toilet gurgling.
 But, sometimes when you go to flush your toilet, it won’t stop making that horrible noise!
 If your toilet is making a lot of noise and you’re worried about water damage from broken pipes, this article will help you figure out what’s wrong.

-You’ll learn how to avoid costly repairs and what to do in the case that you can’t figure out the issue yourself.
+You’ll learn how to avoid costly repairs and what to do in case you can’t figure out the issue yourself.

 What causes a toilet to make bubbling or gurgling noises?